-This is something to be aware of if you’re working on your tan, but is generally seen as a good thing, with some people describing their skin as ‘glowing’.
+Be aware there may be a very mild skin lightening effect as well over time, once again due to the alpha hydroxy acids.
+This is something to be aware of if you’re working on your tan, but is generally seen as a good thing, with many people describing their skin as ‘glowing’.

 Unripe papaya is also said to contain more papain than the ripe fruit.
 For a stronger facial treatment you could use a papaya that is still green, but you wouldn’t get the benefit of eating it as well.